vicsz/saa-c03-study-notes/README.md

 ### AWS S3
 Amazon S3 is a key/value bucket store designed for storing large files with high durability without the need for traditional backups, providing the most cost-effective storage solution on AWS.

+When selecting a storage solution on AWS, consider your requirements for durability, scalability, data access speed, and whether your data is structured or unstructured.
+Here's a quick guide:

+- **S3**: Ideal for storing large amounts of unstructured data, such as images, videos, and backups.
+Offers high durability, static web hosting capabilities, and various storage classes to optimize costs.
+Use S3 when you need a scalable, secure, and durable storage solution with broad application integrations.
+- **DynamoDB**: A NoSQL database service for applications requiring near-real-time performance with millisecond responsiveness.
+Supports both document and key-value data models, making it suitable for mobile, web, gaming, ad tech, IoT, and many other applications that need to work with large-scale data.
+- **EBS (Elastic Block Store)**: Provides block-level storage volumes for use with EC2 instances.
+EBS is suitable for applications that require a persistent storage solution that is attached to servers, such as databases or file systems.
+- **EFS (Elastic File System)**: Offers a simple, scalable, elastic file storage for use with AWS Cloud services and on-premises resources.
+Best used when you need a file system shared across multiple EC2 instances.
+- **RDS**: A managed relational database service that supports various database engines.
+Use RDS when you need traditional SQL database solutions with built-in high availability, backup, and scaling capabilities.
+  - **Multi-AZ**: Enhances high availability.
+  - **Read Replicas**: Improves read performance.
+- **Aurora Serverless**: An on-demand, auto-scaling configuration for Amazon Aurora, automatically adjusts database capacity based on application needs.
+Opt for Aurora Serverless for variable workloads and potential cost savings.
+- **Aurora Global**: Extends Amazon Aurora across multiple AWS regions, enhancing database availability and global read performance.
+Choose Aurora Global for applications requiring global presence and fast read performance across regions.

 #### Features
 - **S3 Storage Classes**: Includes S3 Standard, S3 Express One Zone, S3 Standard-Infrequent Access, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive for diverse storage needs and access patterns.
 - **S3 Select**: Allows retrieval of specific data from objects using SQL expressions, enhancing performance and reducing costs by minimizing the amount of data loaded and processed.